exponea/exponea-ios-sdk/Documentation/CONFIG.md

 #### projectMapping

-* In case you have more than one project token to track for one event, you should provide which "event types" each project token should be tracked.
+* In case you need to track events into more than one project, you can define project information for "event types" which should be tracked multiple times.

 #### defaultProperties